top of page

 Charlotte Brontë Portrait by George Richmond

-As a book and history nerd, I’d love to climb into my time machine and walk into that library display.
-There, I'd see a spectacular and never-repeated collection of books, including pages by a famous author “in her own hand.”
+As a book and history nerd, I’d love to climb into a time machine and walk into the library in the Woman's Building.
+There, I'd see a spectacular and never-repeated collection of books, including pages written by a strong and determined author “in her own hand.”

-See if your favorite classic book was included in the library.
+Is your favorite classic book included in that long-ago library?
 You can see a list of all the books here >

 [1] Wadsworth, Sarah, and Wayne A. Wiegand.
 Right Here I See My Own Books: the Woman's Building Library at the World's Columbian Exposition.
 University of Massachusetts Press, 2012.